ESPRI-Mod/synda/sdt/doc/admin_guide.md

     synda remove -s <selection-file>

 Then manually remove the selection file from the 'selection' folder.

-Note: 'selection' folder location is '$HOME/sdt/selection' for single-user installation and '/etc/synda/sdt/selection' for multi-user installation.

 ## Retrieving new dataset versions for all selection files